13 August 2011 ~ 0 Comments

 There’s no doubt the economy was down for the count in recent years:

-But in many sectors, things seem to be turning around.
-According to a year-end survey by research group Mercer in December 2010, a whopping 98% of companies said they planned to raise base pay in 2011.
+But as far back as December 2010, a year-end survey by research group Mercer found that a whopping 98% of companies said they planned to raise base pay in 2011.
 And those salary freezes?
 Human Resources firm Towers Watson said only 5% of companies planned on doing so in 2011.

 1) Ask

 The first thing to do is the easiest.
 Just because revenue is rebounding doesn’t mean companies are automatically giving across the board bumps in pay.
-You’ll most likely need to ask, but you’ll need to do it the right way.
+They’re just not going to volunteer it.
+You need to ask. but you’ll need to do it the right way.

 Let’s say you go in and complain that you need more money because your 401(k) tanked, the value of your house plummeted, and everything is more expensive.
-You whine about how cheap the company is for not giving you’re a raise for 2 years, and heard that Larry over in finance makes more money than you.
+You whine about how cheap the company is for not giving you a raise for a few years, and you heard that Larry over in finance makes more money than you.
 Your boss says he’ll think about it.

 Now let’s say your co-worker comes in with a plan, outlining the things that really matter: